Archive

 2014/03/18

-I’ve been ambivalent about writing something about Libya.
+I've been ambivalent about writing something about Libya.
 On the one hand, separatists in Cyrenaica realized their dream ever since the revolution of marketing their own oil, and Islamists in the General National Congress (GNC) in Tripoli realized their dream ever since his election of ousting Prime Minister Ali Zeidan.
 Big stuff, no doubt.
+But on the other hand, these events are really just milestones on a path that Libya has long been heading down.
+They are definitely important milestones, but anyone who has been watching Libya has seen them looming ever larger through the windshield for the last year.

 NARCO Analysis: There Are No Shoeshine Boys in Algeria